FindMySchool LogoFindMySchool

 The October 2024 Ofsted inspection noted that students and apprentices are highly motivated and eager to learn, demonstrating positive and professional behaviours.
 Inspectors praised the broad extracurricular opportunities available, highlighting initiatives such as the Scholars Programme that prepares students for Oxbridge applications.

-A-level outcomes at Cheshire College place it in the lower tier of England providers, with an A-level ranking of 1,896th in England (FindMySchool ranking).
-In 2024, 15.2% of entries achieved grades A*-A, compared to the England average of 23.6%.
-At the broader A*-B measure, 32.9% reached this threshold against an England average of 47.2%.
+A-level outcomes at Cheshire College place it in the lower tier of England providers, with a 2025 A-level ranking of 1,848th of 2,549 in England (FindMySchool ranking).
+In the current data, 10% of entries achieved grades A*-A and 30% reached A*-B across 822 exam entries.

 These figures require context.
 Unlike selective sixth forms or independent schools, Cheshire College operates an open access model.
 Students require minimum GCSE grades of two at Grade 5 and three at Grade 4 including English and Maths to access A-levels.
 This inclusive approach means the intake spans a wider ability range than most traditional providers.